Celiac Disease, Gluten, and Your Health

 Diagnostic tests

-Can I skip the tests and just stop eating gluten?
+What if I skip the tests and just stop eating gluten?

 How is celiac disease treated?

-The current treatment of celiac disease is a strict gluten-free diet.
-Many patients experience full symptom resolution by 6 months when they adhere to the diet.
-The gut lining usually heals in about one year.
 It is common for newly diagnosed patients to accidentally ingest gluten.
 Going gluten-free requires more than just eliminating wheat from the diet.
 Gluten is hidden in many foods, including soy sauce, vegan meat substitutes, ice cream, and fermented vinegars.
-What about non-celiac gluten sensitivity?

 Is gluten bad for you if you don’t have celiac disease?

 For most people, including people with Sjogren’s who don’t have celiac disease or non-celiac gluten sensitivity, gluten is perfectly fine to eat.
-Learn more about gluten and its impact on health.